 If the little one is expected to arrive in the summertime, a beachy theme fits the bill, even if you’re not hosting the party anywhere near the shoreline.
 You can bring the beach vibes to your backyard.

-On the next page, add details about the party: the event name, the host’s name, location, date, and time.
+Next, add details about the party: the event name, the host’s name, location, date, and time.
 You can choose to make the guest list visible (or not) and add a comment wall for guests to share messages.
-This page is also where you can conveniently add a link to a baby registry.
+Use a Registry Block to conveniently add a link to your baby registry.